FireBrandMint/GJP/README.md

 # Guide

-//TODO: put guide here because no one understands each other's code, we're all different people after all.

 - Use the static constructors of the shapes like ConvexPolygon.CreateRect and CircleShape.CreateCircle to create Shape instances.

 - Create a simulation with DtCollisionSimulation.